inet-framework/inet-showcases/visualizer/interfacetable/doc/index.rst

    :width: 60%
    :align: center

-The network contains two connected ``StandardHosts``.
+The network contains two connected :ned:`StandardHost`'s.
 IP addresses are auto-assigned by an :ned:`Ipv4NetworkConfigurator` module.

 We enable visualization by the following configuration line: